DEFRA/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 ### Runtime Prerequisites When Using Microsoft Azure Service Bus Queues

 * Microsoft Azure service bus queue named **fews-eventcode-queue**
   * Messages are placed on this queue when a task run has completed within the core forecasting engine.
+Messages placed on this queue provide information on the completed task run to be processed by the **ProcessFewsEventCode** function.
+The **ProcessFewsEventCode** function places a message for each plot and filter associated with the task run on a Microsoft Azure service bus queue named **fews-import-queue**.
+* Microsoft Azure service bus queue named **fews-import-queue**
-Messages placed on this queue provide information on the completed task run to be processed by the **ImportTimeSeriesRouter** function.
-The **ImportTimeSeriesRouter** function extracts timeseries from the core forecasting engine and loads the data into the staging database.
+  * A message is placed on this queue for each plot and filter associated with a completed task run within the core forecasting engine.
+Messages are processed by the **ImportFromFews** function.
+Message processing extracts timeseries associated with a plot or filter from the core forecasting engine and loads the data into the staging database.
 * Microsoft Azure service bus queue named **fews-fluvial-forecast-location-queue**
   * Messages are placed on this queue when the set of fluvial forecast locations is updated.
 Messages are processed by the **RefreshFluvialForecastLocationData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **FLUVIAL_FORECAST_LOCATION** table.
 * Microsoft Azure service bus queue named **fews-coastal-tidal-forecast-location-queue**